Skip to content

 How to use

-• Click any segment to select that key.
+• Click any segment on the outer ring to select a major key; click the inner ring for the relative minor.
 The widget highlights the chosen key plus its diatonic neighbours.

 • Adjacent segments share six of seven scale notes — that's why neighbouring keys feel related.